shader-slang/slang/docs/proposals/legacy/006-artifact-container-format.md

 A typical container will contain kernels - in effect blobs.
 The blobs themselves, or the blob names are not going to be sufficient to express the amount of information that is necessary to meet the goals laid out at the start of this document.
 Some extra information may be user supplied.
 Some extra information might be user based to know how to classify different kernels.
 Therefore it is necessary to have some system to handle this metadata.

 As previously discussed the underlying container format is a file system.
-Some limited information could be infered from the filename.
+Some limited information could be inferred from the filename.
 For example a .spv extension file is probably SPIR-V blob.
 For more rich meta data describing a kernel something more is needed.
 Two possible approaches could be to have a 'manifest' that described the contents of the container.
 Another approach would to have a file associated with the kernel that describes it's contents.

 Single Manifest Pros